 Unfortunately, not all ATS can accurately read information placed in these sections.
 So you should not include headers or footers in your resume to avoid parsing errors.

-4. Use standard resume section headings
+3. Use standard resume section headings

 Creative section headers may confuse applicant tracking systems, causing them to organize information incorrectly.
+Stick with standard headings that the ATS can identify easily.

 For example, use:

-- “Work Experience” and not “Where I’ve Been”
+• “Work Experience” and not “Where I’ve Been”.

-- “Accomplishments” and not “What I’m Most Proud Of”
+• “Accomplishments” and not “What I’m Most Proud Of”.

-- “Career Objective” and not “Life Philosophy”
+• “Career Objective” and not “Life Philosophy”.

-5. Avoid graphics
+4. Avoid graphics

 Although it’s tempting to add your profile photo or slap some fancy graphics on your resume, these might cause parsing errors in the ATS.

-6. Use the right file format
+5. Use the right file format

-You can check our full guide here: Resume PDF vs Word
+You can check our full guide here: Resume PDF vs Word.

-7. Format your date correctly
+6. Format your dates correctly

 Most ATS accurately parse dates in the following formats:

-- MM/YYYY (06/2023)
+• MM/YYYY (06/2023)

-- Month YYYY (June 2023)
+• Month YYYY (June 2023)

 Once you choose a date format, you should stick with it consistently throughout your resume.

-8. Use keywords and phrases from the job posting and match the criteria
+7. Use keywords and phrases from the job posting and match the criteria

 Since recruiters use keywords and phrases as criteria to search for candidates through the ATS, you need to include relevant keywords in your resume.